 Another year and another rejection in the London Marathon ballot.

-Maybe one day, I’ll get a Good For Age place, but that would take a lot of training as I would need to be able to maintain a 5:19km.
+Maybe one day, I’ll get a Good For Age place.
+That would take a lot of training as I would need to be able to maintain a pace of 5:19/km.

-I really enjoyed running Southampton Marathon earlier this year, but think I’m more likely to aim for Southampton Half in April as I’ll be running a marathon at the Long Course Weekend in July.
+I really enjoyed running Southampton Marathon earlier this year, but think I’m more likely to aim for Southampton Half in April.
+At the Long Course Weekend in July, I’ll be running a marathon.

 Do you think the allocation of places is fair?
 If not, what solution would you propose?